Jannat-Butt/Info/README.md

-# README: URL Classification with Machine Learning
+# README: URL Classification with Machine Learning and DL

 ## Project Overview
 This project applies **machine learning models** to classify URLs into categories such as **benign, phishing, defacement, malware, and spam**.
 The dataset is preprocessed, and multiple models, including **Random Forest (RF), XGBoost (XGB), and LSTM**, are trained and evaluated.